WhoJoshi69/darshit.joshi/README.md

 Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Next.js docs](https://nextjs.org/docs).

-If you like my work, give it a star⭐.
+If you like my work, give it a star⭐.c

 ### TL;DR